chef/chef-oss-practices/communication/README.md

 ### Community Slack

  Sometimes it will make sense to have a brief, non-durable conversation about the development on a project.
 Have these exchanges in Community Slack (either in a dev channel or via DM).
 Document any development decisions, etc. arising from the Slack interaction in GitHub.
 Limit these conversations in Community Slack to development for a given project.
-The '#general' community Slack channel is the proper place for non-technical discussion and questions.

 ### Mailing Lists